masakhane-io/masakhanePreprocessor/african-stopwords/README.md

 ## Extracting from monolingual corpus
 The file `extract.py` will extract the unqiue words (and their frequency) from a monolingual corpus file.

-Please use the extracted words and their frequency to generate and review stopwords for a language.
+Please use the extracted words and their frequency to generate and __review__ their use as stopwords for a language.

 We are working on the intuition that stpwords for a given language will have a high frequency compared to non-stopwords